-- We may also seek advice from Social Services or the police as your child will then be classed as ‘a missing child’.
+- We may also seek advice from Children's Social Care or the police as your child will then be classed as ‘a missing child’.
 The police may carry out a welfare check.

 These procedures are to ensure that we know where your child is and that you are all safe.
 Please let us know in good time why your child is absent from school and let us know any changes in your contact numbers.